Glyphack/Glyphack/content/blog/build-a-crawler-in-golang.md

 }
 ```

-and again we add it easily to the crawler:
+And again we add it easily to the crawler:

 ```go
     c.AddProcessor(&SaveToFile{storageBackend: c.storage})